takimoto3/app-attest-middleware/README.md

 ## Installation

 ```sh

 go get github.com/takimoto3/app-attest-middleware@latest

 ```

 ## Features

 -   **HTTP Handlers for Attestation**: Provides handlers for the App Attest attestation flow (challenge and verification).
 -   **HTTP Middleware for Assertion**: Provides middleware for verifying App Attest assertions on incoming requests.
--   **Extensible Plugin System**: Customize the behavior of the middleware by implementing `AdapterPlugin` interfaces for both attestation and assertion.
+-   **Extensible Plugin System**: Customize the behavior of the middleware by implementing `plugin.AttestationPlugin` and `plugin.AssertionPlugin` interfaces.
 -   **Structured Logging with Request ID**: Uses the standard `slog` library for structured, context-aware logging.
 It automatically injects a request ID (from the `x-request-id` header or a newly generated one) into the context for improved traceability across requests.

 ## Overview